-Table 24 Network Setting > Wireless > WPS (continued)
+Table 21 Network Setting > Wireless > WPS

-LABEL DESCRIPTION Register Enter the PIN of the device that you are setting up a WPS connection with and click Register to authenticate and add the wireless device to your wireless network.
+LABEL DESCRIPTION WPS Select Enable to activate WPS on the Device.
+Method 1 Use this section to set up a WPS wireless network using Push Button Configuration (PBC).
+Connect Click this button to add another WPS-enabled wireless device (within wireless range of the Device) to your wireless network.
+This button may either be a physical button on the outside of device, or a menu button similar to the Connect button on this screen.
+Note: You must press the other wireless device's WPS button within two minutes of pressing this button.
+Method 2 Use this section to set up a WPS wireless network by entering the PIN of the client into the Device.
+Register Enter the PIN of the device that you are setting up a WPS connection with and click Register to authenticate and add the wireless device to your wireless network.
 You can find the PIN either on the outside of the device, or by checking the device's settings.
 Note: You must also activate WPS on that device within two minutes to have it present its PIN to the Device.
 Method 3 Use this section to set up a WPS wireless network by entering the PIN of the Device into the client.
-Release Configuratio The default WPS status is configured. n Click this button to remove all configured wireless and wireless security settings for WPS connections on the Device.
+Release The default WPS status is configured.
+Configuratio n Click this button to remove all configured wireless and wireless security settings for WPS connections on the Device.
 Generate New PIN Number The PIN (Personal Identification Number) of the Device is shown here.
 Enter this PIN in the configuration utility of the device you want to connect to using WPS.
 The PIN is not necessary when you use WPS push-button method.
 Click the Generate New PIN Number button to have the Device create a new PIN.
 Apply Click Apply to save your changes.
 Cancel Click Cancel to restore your previously saved settings.

-6.6 The WMM Screen
+5.6 The WMM Screen